mojaloop/ml-testing-toolkit/documents/User-Guide.md

 **Building your own Rules File**

 The toolset allows you to create your own file with a collection of rules to suite your specific testing requirements.
-For an comprehensive insight, please view the [Rules Engine](/RULES_ENGINE.md) document for more information related to the **Rules Engine**.
+A rule can be created completely with the web UI.
+But for advanced users and a comprehensive insight, please view the [Rules Engine](/RULES_ENGINE.md) document for more information related to the **Rules Engine**.

 The following section will provide an overview into building your own Rules file.